Interdisciplinary Certificate Program Prospective Students

 You must be a graduate or professional student, in any academic course of study, and in good standing at UNC-Chapel Hill.
 Working professionals must have at least an introductory knowledge of research and competence in the review of scientific journals.

 How do I apply for the certificate program?

 Please complete the online application and submit electronically.
-Applications are accepted on a rolling basis; however, enrollment decisions are only made twice a year in May and October for acceptance the following academic semester.
+Applications are accepted on a rolling basis.

 For students or professionals completing coursework through Part-time Classroom Studies who are not currently enrolled at UNC-Chapel Hill (non-matriculating students), please visit The William and Ida Friday Center for Continuing Education website for an online UNC Continuing Education/Part-time Classroom Studies Application.
 This is an additional application process for non-matriculating students.
 For additional questions about this process including deadlines, course fees, location, and times, please contact the Part-time Classroom Studies office, at 919-962-1134.